Annual Call for Projects

 Submit Full Proposal

-An in-debt description of the project and its associated work-packages, detailed financial information as well as written collaboration commitments will be required at this stage.
+An in-depth description of the project and its associated work-packages, detailed financial information as well as written collaboration commitments will be required at this stage.

 SNIS definitions